Current Opportunities

 • Submit a written expression of interest no later than 16th November 2025, outlining the skills and talents you would bring to the role.

-• Include a current CV and cover letter no longer than 5 pages (Word or PDF).
+• Include a cover letter with current CV, no longer than 5 pages (Word or PDF).

 • Explain what you know about the Williamstown Literary Festival and how you might add to its appeal.